 “SEO is the least popular digital marketing channel”

-It’s true, from this survey, that large corporations are favouring other channels above search optimization.
-This is to the point where, of the options, SEO sits at the bottom with only 44% of corporations making SEO a part of their digital strategy.
-Of course, not long ago we would very likely have seen SEO rank further up the list.
+It’s true, from this survey, that large corporations are favouring other marketing efforts above search optimization as it's not listed in the top six channels.
+This is to the point where, of the options, SEO sits at the very bottom with only 44% of corporations making SEO a part of their digital strategy.
+Of course, not long ago we would very likely have seen SEO rank far higher up the list.

 So, what’s going on?
 Well, there are a few likely scenarios at play here.